Donald Trump Jr. tells Dubai graduates to live their dreams

 Trump continued: "Don't just accept answers you want to hear.
 They are often not the right ones."

-It was Trump second visit to the emirate of Dubai since his father became president.
+It was Trump's second visit to the emirate of Dubai since his father became president.
 He attended the opening of the Trump International Golf Club Dubai alongside his brother Eric in February.

 Related: London mayor shuts down Trump Jr. tweet